Signal 2: History

 Signal 2 logo used from 2010 to 2016.

 The station began as Signal Radio which first broadcast at 6 a.m., 5 September 1983, with DJ John Evington selecting Neil Diamond's "Beautiful Noise" as its first track.
 The station initially broadcast on 104.3 MHz and 1170 kHz (a wavelength of 257 metres, with the phrase "2 5 7" becoming a distinctive leitmotif), changing to 102.6 MHz soon after.
 The station's name is derived from "Signal" the name of the newspaper in Arnold Bennett's local novels.

 In the late 1980s the Independent Broadcasting Authority ordered stations to provide different services on their AM and FM outputs, and 1992 saw the launch of a "Golden Breakfast Show" on the 1170 AM frequency while for the rest of the day it would take the main Signal Radio service.
 On 18 January 1993 a full-time station, Signal Gold, was launched.

 In February 2019, Signal 2 was sold to Bauer Radio.

 Technical

-The station's 1170 AM transmitter is at Sideway, near to the A500 D Road, just south of the A50 junction.
-It transmitted 200 watts of power and could be heard throughout most of Staffordshire and Cheshire.
+The station's former 1170 AM transmitter is at Sideway, near to the A500 D Road, just south of the A50 junction.
+It previously transmitted 200 watts of power and could be heard throughout most of Staffordshire and Cheshire.
 This transmitter was closed in January 2023.

 Greatest Hits Radio is also broadcast on the local Stoke and Stafford from transmitters at Alsagers Bank, Pye Green BT Tower, Sutton Common BT Tower, Staffordshire HQ and Tick Hill.